Model-Based Transfer Learning for Contextual Reinforcement Learning: Appendix

 \paragraph{Results}

 Figure~\ref{fig:result-cartpole} presents a comparison of normalized generalized performance for the Cartpole task across different strategies when varying the mass of the cart, length of the pole, and mass of the pole.

-In the mass of cart variation, the performance generally increases with transfer steps, with MBTL-GP strategies achieving the highest scores, indicating robust adaptability to changes in cart mass.
+In the mass of cart variation, performance generally increases with transfer steps, with MBTL strategies achieving the highest scores.
+This indicates robust adaptability to changes in cart mass.
 Similar trends are observed with length variation and mass of pole variation.
-MBTL-GP shows close to oracle performance.
+MBTL shows close to Oracle performance.